 We’ve mentioned this before, but we think it’s important enough to mention it a second time.
 Insurance companies are incentivized to get more people plans.
 This means when someone comes and has specific questions or doesn’t understand something, there is no incentive for helping them, only for getting them to sign up for a plan.

 When Vincent and Rob met at a program called Entrepreneur First that pairs co-founders together based on their backgrounds, this is what Vincent thought of the insurance industry.
 No incentive for people, only for more plans without individuals behind them.

 Rob got Vincent onboard by saying Feather would change this.
 Our company mission and what we stand for are to make people feel comfortable with their insurance plans and to give them the best advice.
 We’re incentivized by reviews on Google and Trustpilot and judge our performance on the happiness of our customers.

-But, aren’t you an insurance broker?
+But, aren’t we an insurance broker?